 Approximately $100,000

 Note: The above salary is based on the positioning structure of the seagoing vessels.
-The actual salary is determined by work experience and company.
+The reference salary and the promotion salary may vary according to the company, experience and ability.

 Entry requirements